muting-chien/CCKW_2-mode-coupling/README.md

-# CCKW_aquaplanet
+# CCKW_2-mode-coupling
-This repository contains my code and data for a journal article entitled "Response of convectively coupled Kelvin waves to surface temperature forcing".
+This repository contains my code and data for a journal article entitled "Coupling between the first and second boroclinic modes within convectively coupled Kelvin waves".
 This article is submitted to the Journal of Advances in Modeling Earth Systems.